ome/ansible-role-omero-server/README.md

       - role: ome.omero-server

-    # Install or upgrade to a particular version, use an external database
+    # Install or upgrade to a particular version, with an external database
     - hosts: localhost
       roles:
       - ome.omero-server